posetmage/posetmage.github.io/About.md

   - /about/
 ---

-In a world where swords and sorcery reign supreme, magic is more than the cornerstone of existence—it is the driving force behind boundless possibilities.
-"Mages" must first understand and master fundamental spells before they can delve into more advanced realms of magic.
+In a world where swords and sorcery reign supreme, magick is not only the essential of the world but also driving unlimited possibilities.
+"Mages" must first understand fundamental spells before they can delve into more advanced realms of magick.
-The concept of progression and hierarchy is akin to the mathematical theory of a partially ordered set, or 'po-set.'
-This understanding provides a systematic and rigorous approach to unraveling the secrets of magic, and the apprentices who learn this system are known as "PosetMage."
+The concept of progression and hierarchy is akin to the mathematical theory of Poset(partially ordered set).
+This concept provides a systematic to approach the secrets of magick.
+Who learn this system are known as "PosetMage."

-However, to unleash the true explosive potential of magic, simply understanding posets is not enough.
-A deeper exploration of the "Lattice" theory is essential.
-A lattice is a specialized poset, encapsulating the possibilities of blending magic, much like an interlaced grid where each node represents a unique combination of spells.
-A mage capable of employing multiple magics simultaneously is called a "LatticeMage."
+However, to unleash the true potential power of magick, a deeper exploration of the "Lattice" theory is necessary.
+Lattice is a specialized poset, encapsulating the possibilities of hybrid magick, much like an interlaced grid where each node represents a unique combination to enchant.
+A mage capable of casting multiple magicks simultaneously is called a "LatticeMage."

-The ultimate mages, referred to as "All Integration Mages" or "AI-Mages," can fully grasp existing spells and innovate more potent ones based on this knowledge.
+Master sorcerers, referred to as "All Integration Mages" or "AI-Mages," can fully grasp existing spells and innovate new spell.

-We hope that everyone with a zest for exploration can become the AI-Mage of their own life.
-Through continuous learning and discovery, we all have the potential to conjure our own unique magic.
+We hope that everyone with a zest for exploration can become the AI-Mage of your own life.

-(If you're curious about the origin of the Icon Image, please visit [Icon Stroy](/SettingBook/Setting/Appendix/PosetMage))
+(If you're curious about the evolution of the Icon Image, please visit [Icon Stroy](/SettingBook/Setting/Appendix/PosetMage))

 <div style="height: 30px;"></div>

-# PosetMage旗下品牌線
+# PosetMage sub-brands

 ## <img src="/Images/Icon/PosetMage_t.png" Height="32" /> [PosetMage](/)
 * About PosetMage